pysat/pysat/docs/new_instrument.rst

 **init**

-Initialize any specific instrument info.
-Runs once at instrument instantiation.
+If present, the instrument init method runs once at instrument instantiation.

 .. code:: python